 Dr John Buckley

-Meet GPTQ Director of Medical Education, Dr John Buckley
+Meet GPTQ Director of Training, Dr John Buckley

 In his final year of high school, Dr John Buckley knew he wanted to help people.
 He met with his local chemist to discuss a career in pharmacy.

 He said to me, “My entire working life, I have wished that I was on the other side of this wall writing the scripts, instead of this side filling the scripts.
 I could do so much more for people, and I feel I’m disappointed in my whole career.”

 This advice stuck with John.
 He changed his university preferences in the final round and the following year was a medical student at The University of Queensland.

 Six years later, he had a medical degree but another big decision to make; he needed to choose a specialty.
 Like most medical graduates, John couldn’t decide.